Protesters block traffic on major Madison roads for second night

 Roughly 50 demonstrators blocked John Nolen Drive Friday for the second night of demonstrations in a row in response to the verdict in the police shooting death of Breonna Taylor and the death of Elliot Johnson.

-The demonstration started at around 4:45.
-Madison police officers are working to block traffic to keep the protesters and traffic on John Nolen Drive safe and traffic is being diverted, Hoefs said.
+The demonstration started at around 4:45 p.m.
+Madison police officers worked to block traffic to keep the protesters on John Nolen Drive safe and traffic was diverted, Hoefs said.

+As of 8:50 p.m., the demonstrators had moved on from John Nolen Drive and were gathered peacefully at the top of State Street near the Capitol Building.

 On Thursday a group of demonstrators blocked the eastbound lanes of the Beltline in response to the death of Elliot Johnson following a Monona police chase.